Biography

 Welcome!
 I’m an archaeologist, currently working at the Laboratory for Traceology and Controlled Experiments (TraCEr) at MONREPOS (https://monrepos.leiza.de/en), LEIZA (https://www.leiza.de).
 I’m also an Affiliated Researcher at the ICArEHB (http://www.icarehb.com).

 This independent website is about my research on Pleistocene Archaeology!
-The main aim is to disseminate my research, share data and details about my projects in the lab and field.
+The main aim is to disseminate my research, and share data and details about my projects in the lab and field.
 Feel free to get in touch!

 Interests